devanshsharma2025/QuantumDynamicsCLI.jl/README.md

 While QuantumDynamicsCLI.jl builds on top of the QuantumDynamics.jl package, separate installation of that package is unnecessary.
 Just installing QuantumDynamicsCLI.jl would install QuantumDynamics.jl as a dependency.

 ## Basic Usage
-`qdsim` follows a modular structure.
-The general syntax is as follows:
+`qdsim` comes as a single program with multiple sub-components.
+These components can call each other, but are mostly meant for the end-user, and are used for running simulations and post-processing the data.
+The general syntax for running any particular component is as follows:
 ```bash
 > qdsim <component_name> <command_name> <arguments>
 ```